 The Community College Internship (CCI) program at PPPL is for students interested in technical careers relevant to plasma physics and fusion energy research.
 Students work under the guidance of laboratory staff scientists or engineers, on projects supporting PPPL's research.
 Internship appointments are for 10 weeks in the summer, students are offered housing on the Princeton University campus and a stipend of $500/week.

 **The PPPL 2017 CCI program dates are June 12-August 18, 2017.**

 What is Expected of Each Participant

-Submit a complete copy of a research paper and present a poster at the end of the summer
+Complete a research paper and present a poster summarizing your research at the end of the summer

 Attend all scheduled events including lectures, seminars, tours and group activities